2006 Rhode Island gubernatorial election

 The 2006 Rhode Island gubernatorial election took place on November 7, 2006.
-Incumbent Republican Donald Carcieri very narrowly defeated Democratic Lieutenant Governor Charles J. Fogarty in one of the closest gubernatorial elections in Rhode Island history.
+Incumbent Republican Donald Carcieri very narrowly defeated Democratic lieutenant governor Charles J. Fogarty in one of the closest gubernatorial elections in Rhode Island history.
 With a margin of 2%, this election was also the second-closest race of the 2006 gubernatorial election cycle, behind only the election in Minnesota.

-As of 2024, this was the last time a Republican was elected Governor of Rhode Island or to a statewide office.
-This is also the last time the Republican candidates won the counties of Bristol and Washington.
+As of 2024, this was the last time a Republican was elected Governor of Rhode Island and the last time a Republican won any statewide office in Rhode Island.
+This is also the last time the Republican candidate won the counties of Bristol and Washington.
+This is the last time that a gubernatorial nominee and a lieutenant gubernatorial nominee of different political parties were elected governor and lieutenant governor of Rhode Island.